MRColorR/speedshare/README.md

 This Docker container and its configurations are provided "as is" without warranty of any kind.
 It's an unofficial build and not officially endorsed by SpeedShare.

 ## Contributing 🤲
 Your contributions are welcome!
 If you'd like to improve the project or fix a bug, please fork the repository and submit a pull request.
+Let's make this project even better, together!